Deploy vSZ on rXg via bhyve virtualization

 Ensure that you have the .ova (ESXi) version of the vSZ file downloaded from RUCKUS.
 Run a checksum against the file. (e.g., md5sum vscg-6.1.2.0.441.ova) and note the checksum.

 Click Disk Images for the virtualization host and create a new disk with the vSZ .ova file.
+It is helpful to use the actual filename as the name, because a name value which fails validation will notify you after the upload completes and you will have to await the upload a second time.
 Let it upload.
 This will take a while as the vSZ .ova file is 2 GB.

 Login via ssh to the rXg and go to /space/disk_images, repeat the checksum and ensure that the checksum matches.
 If the checksum does not match, retry the upload.